Change Data Capture, Log-Based CDC, Query-Based CDC, Data Replication, Data Integration

 Kafka and Debezium

-Debezium is the leading open-source platform for log-based CDC, providing connectors for MySQL, PostgreSQL, MongoDB, SQL Server, and Oracle.
-It streams database changes directly to Apache Kafka topics, enabling real-time data pipelines.
+Debezium 2.5+ is the leading open-source platform for log-based CDC, providing connectors for MySQL, PostgreSQL, MongoDB, SQL Server, Oracle, Db2, Cassandra, and Vitess.
+It streams database changes directly to Apache Kafka 4.0+ (with KRaft replacing ZooKeeper for simplified operations), enabling real-time data pipelines with sub-second latency.

 Governance and Observability

 As CDC implementations scale, governance and visibility become critical.
-Streaming governance platforms provide centralized management for Kafka-based CDC pipelines, offering:
+Modern streaming governance platforms like Conduktor provide centralized management for Kafka-based CDC pipelines, offering:

 Access Control: Govern who can consume CDC streams and enforce data policies